bjl2n/tjhd_prevalence_of_obesity/README.md

 This repository contains code to recreate some of the analysis found in the paper 'Estimating local prevalence of obesity via survey under cost constraints: Stratifying ZCTAs in Virginia's Thomas Jefferson Health District' by Lobo B., Bonds, D., and Kafadar, K. that appears in Statistics and Public Policy.

-Interactive versions of two figures are also available:
+Interactive versions of two figures from the paper are also available:
 - [Figure 4](https://bjlobo.pythonanywhere.com/TJHD/2018_survey/zcta_grouping)
 - [Figure 5](https://bjlobo.pythonanywhere.com/TJHD/2018_survey/bmi_class_prevalence)